hetmanskyi-cloud/AWS/terraform/modules/elasticache/README.md

-# ElastiCache Module for Terraform
+# AWS ElastiCache Module for Terraform

-This module creates and manages an ElastiCache Redis cluster in AWS, including a replication group, subnet group, parameter group, CloudWatch alarms for monitoring, and security group management for controlled access.

 ---

+## 1. Overview

+This module provisions an AWS ElastiCache Redis cluster with full support for high availability, security, monitoring, and backups.
+It creates a replication group, subnet group, parameter group, and security group, while enabling automatic failover, encryption (at-rest and in-transit), and CloudWatch alarms.
+Designed for production-ready workloads, the module ensures controlled access and seamless integration with application layers.

+---

+## 2. Prerequisites / Requirements

+- AWS provider must be configured in the root module.
+- Existing **VPC** with **private subnets** is required.
+- Valid **KMS Key ARN** must be provided for at-rest encryption.
+- An **Auto Scaling Group Security Group ID** is required to allow access from the application layer.
+- **SNS Topic ARN** must exist for CloudWatch alarm notifications.

+---

-## Architecture Diagram
+## 3. Architecture Diagram

 ```mermaid
 graph TB